laurencmanis/NBA-Expansion-Draft-Simulation/README.md

 - Assess Long-Term Competitive Balance: Evaluate the impact on competitive balance over an extended period, such as three or five seasons, to gauge sustained effects.

 ## Acknowledgements
-HoopR: Special thanks to Saiem Gilani and all contributors to the HoopR package from the SportsDataverse, which was instrumental in accessing and analyzing NBA data for this project.
+**HoopR**: Special thanks to Saiem Gilani and all contributors to the HoopR package from the SportsDataverse, which was instrumental in accessing and analyzing NBA data for this project.
 HoopR: The SportsDataverse's R Package for Men's Basketball Data.

-The NBA & NBA Future Analytics Stars Program: I am grateful to the NBA and all the mentors and participants in the Future Analytics Stars program for providing me with this incredible opportunity to develop and showcase my project.
+**The NBA & NBA Future Analytics Stars Program**: I am grateful to the NBA and all the mentors and participants in the Future Analytics Stars program for providing me with this incredible opportunity to develop and showcase my project.